Hexilee/unhtml/README.md

 ##### attr

-By default, this package regard the `innerText` of a element as its `value`
+By default, this package regards the `innerText` of a element as its `value`

 ```html
 <a href="https://google.com">Google</a>